hartik123/Antra-React-Assignment-3/README_Assignment_6.md

 **b.
 How to avoid props drilling?**

-Ans: Props drilling is avoided by using the React's context API, and the Redux which manages the application’s state in 1 component.
+Ans: Props drilling is avoided by using the React's context API, wherein a context is created first, and then that context is used in the components.
+Also the next step is to wrap that component with the context so that the value can be passed to all the children components of it.

 **c.
 Compare useState vs useReducer.
 When is useReducer a better choice?**